bbc/simorgh/docs/Coding-Standards/React-Components.md

 ### Summary

-In the past we built, highly configurable, reusable components that required large amounts of props to be ‘drilled’ into component to allow them to work on a particular page; a particular example of this was the [StoryPromo](https://github.com/bbc/simorgh/blob/d025086b41fb8753ec1a3992977bef5b013410b7/src/app/containers/StoryPromo/index.jsx#L126) component.
+In the past we built highly configurable, reusable components that required large amounts of props to be ‘drilled’ into components to allow them to work on a particular page.
+An example of this was the [StoryPromo](https://github.com/bbc/simorgh/blob/d025086b41fb8753ec1a3992977bef5b013410b7/src/app/containers/StoryPromo/index.jsx#L126) component.
 With these highly configurable components the complexity grew and grew as they were reused in more places.

 In the new approach we make simple highly reusable primitive components with few customisation options, we create CompoundComponents to guide reuse through a set of child components and then we apply these for our specific page types, pushing specialisation to the top of the component hierarchy.